 Tour the city by streetcar

 This mode of transportation is part of the history and soul of New Orleans.
 In fact, the city is home to the oldest continuously operated electric railway line in the world.
 Taking a streetcar is a fun and original thing to do, whether as practical transportation or just for the sheer pleasure of the ride.
 We tried out the short red line on Canal Street and the green line on St. Charles Avenue, from which you can admire some of the city’s beautiful colonial mansions.
 The third, the Riverfront Line, runs along the Mississippi to the French Market.

 Taste the legendary cuisine

 With its restaurants teeming with various Cajun and Creole specialties, New Orleans is the destination par excellence for any foodie in search of new flavours.
 You’ll even find alligator meat served up at several eateries in the city.
 We loved the sandwiches at the popular Cochon Butcher, located in the Arts District near the Convention Center, which offers a relaxed vibe in a warehouse-y décor—not to mention super-fast service.
-Fulton Stree also has great restaurants, including the famed Café Adelaide.
+Fulton Street also has great restaurants.